 • If Box 2(c) is checked, then the federal tax is calculated using the "HIGHER" withholding tables, which are designed to withhold tax based on the assumption that the second job is earning similar pay.

-• Read the W-4 carefully.
+• Read the instructions on the W-4 form carefully.
 Most of what you need to know is on there.

 Paycheck Calculation References